At Jonlyn & Associates, Inc. we work hard to build relationships that last a lifetime.

 In this new website you will find a wealth of information in the form of educational videos, newsletters articles, calculators and research reports to assist you in making informed decisions.

 The wealth management firm of Jonlyn & Associates, started in 1991 by John V. Pezzullo CPA, has grown today to eight professionals, comprised of CPA’s, EA’s, Financial Planners, Investment Advisors and Bookkeepers, each offering top-notch credentials and experience.
-Offices in Wheaton (accounting and wealth management) and Bolingbrook (accounting and wealth management) primarily service the greater Chicago counties of DuPage, Will, Kane, Cook, Kendall, McHenry and DeKalb.
+Our office in Wheaton (accounting and wealth management) primarily service the greater Chicago counties of DuPage, Will, Kane, Cook, Kendall, McHenry, DeKalb, and the entire Las Vegas area.
 The service does not stop at the state border, as we have clientele throughout the United States.

 From individual retirement plans, 401K plans and rollovers through insurance needs including long term care to accounting and multi state income taxes, the team at Jonlyn and Associates can assist you with all of your wealth management needs and education.
 The Jonlyn team offers a strategic approach to helping clients pursue their goals and devises individual solutions to meet your personal needs.

 The average retirement lasts for 18 years.
 Are you prepared to fill that many days?

 Tips for Finding Care for Your Special-Needs Child